 Sweeney, D. Hagen, A. Lewis, R. (upcoming) ‘Actor Training for the Zero Wall of Motion Capture’, Theatre, Dance and Performance Training.

-Sweeney, D. (upcoming).
-‘The Maritime Museum’s Ilma collection?’, Archives and Manuscripts,
+Sweeney, D. (2019).
+‘What is the Australian National Maritime Museum Ilma collection?‘, Archives and Manuscripts,

 Sweeney, D. (2017).
 I wonder….
 In D. Curtis (Ed.), Building Sustainability with the Arts: Proceedings of the 2nd National Ecoarts Australis Conference 2016.
 UK: Cambridge Scholars.